-This bill therefore directly conflicts with established state law by proposing to allow non-OMB-regulated practitioners (physical therapists) to perform a procedure that falls squarely within the legal definition of acupuncture.
+Therefore, HB 3824 is in direct conflict with established state law by proposing to allow non-OMB-regulated practitioners (in this case, physical therapists) to perform a procedure that falls definitively within the legal definition of acupuncture.

 The Acupuncture Advisory Committee established in ORS 677.780-785 was specifically tasked with recommending standards for education, licensure, and scope of practice in order to protect the public.
 HB 3824 undermines this structure by bypassing OMB oversight entirely.